-All NSC Referees must be certified at Grade 8 (Grassroots) or higher through the USSF - CSRP.
-Information on becoming a certified referee can be found here.
-Further details can be found on ctreferee.net
+All NSC Referees must be certified as a Grassroots Referee or higher through the USSF - CSRP.
+Information on becoming a certified referee can be found on ctreferee.net

 Do you have a question or comment about our referees?
 If so, please contact the assignor via